-False Confession.
 This may be the most confusing because why would an innocent person confess to a crime they did not commit?
-According to the Innocence Project, for over the past two decades, more than 300 people in the U.S. have been exonerated of crimes that occurred in the pre-DNA era—which includes serious federal crimes, such as first-degree murder and child molestation.
+According to the Innocence Project, over the past two decades, more than 300 people in the U.S. have been exonerated of crimes that occurred in the pre-DNA era.
+Which includes serious federal crimes, such as first-degree murder and child molestation.
 In an analysis of hundreds of cases since 1989, false confessions were found to be a leading cause of wrongful convictions.
 Overall, about 31 percent of wrongful conviction cases included a false confession.
 For homicides, the number skyrockets to 63 percent.
 So back to my original question: why are innocent individuals confessing to crimes they did not commit?
-This can be attributed to two main factors: police interrogation methods and mental state of individual in custody—or both.
-Police interrogation tactics can be physically or mentally tortuous, exhausting, or seemingly never-ending—which can last up to an entire day.
-The accused is present with the ultimatum: confess and you will be released or be condemned to more interrogation.
-When the defendant is either mentally impaired or under the influence, the intense interrogation can confuse the defendant, or suggest to the defendant that he or she “did it” using “what if” scenarios.
+This can be attributed to two main factors: police interrogation methods and mental state of an individual in custody—or both.
+Police interrogation tactics can be physically or mentally tortuous, exhausting, or seemingly never-ending, which can last up to an entire day.
+The accused is present with the ultimatum: confess, and you will be released or be condemned to more interrogation.
+When the defendant is either mentally impaired or under the influence, the intense interrogation can confuse the defendant or suggest to the defendant that he or she “did it” using “what if” scenarios.

 Let’s look at the case of Christopher Abernathy.
-On November 30, 1985, he was brought in custody for the murder and rape of 15 year old Kristina Hickey after an acquiantance told authorities that Abernathy had confessed to committing the crime.
+On November 30, 1985, he was brought in custody for the murder and rape of 15-year-old Kristina Hickey after an acquaintance told authorities that Abernathy had confessed to committing the crime.
 After 40 hours of interrogation, he signed a confession saying he saw her walking home and wanted to have sex with her.
-When she refused, he attempted to rape her and then accidentally stabbed her.
-Almost immediately, Abernathy recanted the confession and said he signed the statement because police told him he could go home to his mother if he did.
+He attempted to rape her when she refused and then accidentally stabbed her.
+Almost immediately, Abernathy recanted the confession and said he signed the statement because the police told him he could go home to his mother if he did.
 Abernathy was classified as learning disabled and should not have been allowed to face interrogation alone because of his mental state.
 Due to the development of DNA testing, Northwestern University students and attorney Lauren Kaeseberg, were able to get all charges against Abernathy dropped—but after almost 30 years locked behind bars.
-Stories like Abernathy’s aren’t uncommon; however, because of DNA testing exonerations for false confession crimes have become more commonplace.
+Stories like Abernathy’s aren’t uncommon; however, exonerations for false confession crimes have become more commonplace because of DNA testing.

-No-crime Case.
-This one seems sounds like an oxymoron but this happens more often than not—being convicted of a crime that did not even take place.
+This one seems sounds like an oxymoron, but this happens more often than not—being convicted of a crime that did not even take place.
 In 2017, the largest group of no-crime exonerations were drug possession cases.
 Women were more susceptible to no-crime convictions—including two isolated events of child-crime related hysteria.
-According to the National Registry of Exoneration, 63% of female exonerees were convicted of crimes that never occurred three times the rate for men.
-Seventy-five percent of female no-crime exonerations involved violent crimes; and in three-quarters of those cases the supposed victims were children.
+According to the National Registry of Exoneration, 63% of female exonerees were convicted of crimes that never occurred, three times the rate for men.
+Seventy-five percent of female no-crime exonerations involved violent crimes, and in three-quarters of those cases, the supposed victims were children.
 Nearly 90% of women exonerated of crimes against children were convicted of violent crimes that never happened.

-From the mid-1980s to the mid-1990s a Salem witch trial-esque hysteria took place with prosecutors and child welfare workers around the country becoming convinced that people caring for children—often day care workers and school employees—were sexually abusing those children on a massive scale.
-More than a hundred defendants were convicted as a result, often based on accusations including bizarre, unsubstantiated and highly improbable satanic rituals.
+From the mid-1980s to the mid-1990s, a Salem witch trial-esque hysteria took place, with prosecutors and child welfare workers around the country becoming convinced that people caring for children—often daycare workers and school employees—were sexually abusing those children on a massive scale.
+More than a hundred defendants were convicted as a result, often based on accusations including bizarre, unsubstantiated, and highly improbable satanic rituals.
 The Registry lists 51 child sex abuse hysteria exonerees, 21 women and 30 men; all were convicted of crimes that never happened.
-They make up 0.2% of exonerations of men, but 28% of exonerations of women.
+They make up 0.2% of exonerations of men but 28% of exonerations of women.
 Another period of mass hysteria involved the now discredited “Shaken Baby Syndrome” or SBS (now called “Abusive Head Trauma”).
-In almost all, the exonerees were convicted on violent shaking of infants, which can allegedly produce immediate and extreme neurological damage or death without external or skeletal injuries.
-It now appears that these deaths and injuries were caused by unrelated accidents or undiagnosed pathologies.
-As with the above case study, majority of those convicted were women—making up two-thirds of the SBS exonerees.
+In almost all, the exonerees were convicted of violent shaking of infants, which can allegedly produce immediate and extreme neurological damage or death without external or skeletal injuries.
+It now appears that unrelated accidents or undiagnosed pathologies caused these deaths and injuries.
+As with the above case study, the majority of those convicted were women—making up two-thirds of the SBS exonerees.
 Hopefully, thanks in part to the advancement of forensics and non-profits like The Innonence Project, there has been an increase in the overturn of false convictions.
-Unfortunately, the law is not perfect and there are still many innocent individuals behind bars for horrendous, unspeakable crimes they did not come.
+Unfortunately, the law is not perfect, and many innocent individuals are still behind bars for horrendous, unspeakable crimes they did not commit.